chenz0902/infomation/index.md

 Cats, Zhang, & Nissan.
 (2016). <a href="https://www.sciencedirect.com/science/article/pii/S0967070X15300858" target="_blank">Survey methodology for measuring parking occupancy: Impacts of an on-street parking pricing scheme in an urban center.</a> Transport Policy, 47, 55-63.<br/>

 Sun & Zhang.
 (2017) Towards efficient cooperative arrangement between road haulage firms: an agent-based decision support system.
-Submitted to Urban Rail Transit.<br/>
+Urban Rail Transit. major revision.<br/>

 Zhang, Hanchi, & Meijer.
 (2017) <a href="http://ieeexplore.ieee.org/document/8125405/" target="_blank">Evaluating the effect of centralized administration on health care performances using discrete-event simulation.</a> Proceedings of International Conference on Informatics and Assistive Technologies for Health-Care, Medical Support and Wellbeing.
 One of the best papers and invited to an extended version to one of the IARIA journals.<br/>